thisMatter.comMoneyForex

 Forex Fraud Information from the Commodity Futures Trading Commission (CFTC)

 The Commodity Futures Trading Commission (CFTC) has reported a sharp rise in forex trading scams recently.
-The Commodity Futures Modernization Act of 2000 (CFMA), enacted in December 2000, reasserts that the CFTC has clear jurisdiction and authority to investigate forex scams by both regulated and unregulated companies, and to prevent them from offering or selling foreign currency futures and options contracts to the general public through legal action.
+The Commodity Futures Modernization Act of 2000 (CFMA), enacted in December 2000, reasserts that the CFTC has clear jurisdiction and authority to investigate forex scams by both regulated and unregulated companies, and to prevent them, through legal action, from offering or selling foreign currency futures and options contracts to the public.

 In addition to these Forex Advisories, the CFTC has also issued several other Consumer Advisories that are posted on the Customer Protection page.